Sebkovacs/Portfolio-next/projects/bolwarra-heights-house.md

 New build on an empty site.

+Rural location out past Maitland.

+Approval via Complying Development pathway.

-Worked on a full set of construction & tender documents.
+Worked on the construction & tender documents.

-Comparison of tenders from builders.